mtmanning93/craft-front/README.md

 #### Logo

 A site logo was created using the [Looka](https://looka.com/explore) site.
-A site logo is an effective way for a user to immediately recognise the sites identity.
+A site logo is an effective way for a user to immediately recognize the site's identity.
 Two logos were created for the site, a large named logo and a simple icon style logo, both were used in different situations, but mainly in the navigation bar as a link to home.